HOPPING UP AN XL1200 SPORTSTER

 Air Hammer air cleaner is tough to beat.

-The above chart shows what happened when we installed a set of JACKHAMMER 570 cams in a stage 1 2007 XL1200.
-The bike was equipped with a set of Cycle Shack slip-ons, an Air Hammer air cleaner, and it was
+The bike has it's stock EFI XL1200 heads with stock 1200 cylinders and stock flat top pistons.
+It was equipped with a set of Cycle Shack slip-ons, an Air Hammer air cleaner, and it was

 tuned with a Powervision.
 Notice what happened.
 The 570's delivered a nice gain over a wide rpm range without losing any power anywhere.
 This is really good, because as mentioned, the stock W cams

-are optimized for bottom end and mid range.
-Most cam swaps on these late model 1200's will cost power on the left side of the chart to give power on the right side of the chart, so getting a gain
+are optimized for bottom end and mid range and most cam swaps on these late model 1200's will cost power on the left side of the chart to give power on the right side of the chart, so getting a gain

 without losing anything is progress.
 The 570 cams were designed with this goal specifically in mind.